-This concept is HOMEOSTASIS: the maintenance of a constant internal environment in the body.
+The reason is homeostasis, which is the maintenance of a constant internal environment in the body.

-Osmoregulation maintains water levels inside and outside the cell (in the blood).
+Osmoregulation maintains water levels inside and outside cells, in the blood.

-Cells work best when these water concentrations are the SAME, meaning the cell is in an ISOtonic solution.
+Cells work best when these water concentrations are the same, meaning that the cell is in an isotonic solution.

-But if there's too much water outside, the cell is in a HYPERtonic solution, and to fix this the cell takes in water via osmosis and swells up.
+If there's too much water outside, the cell is in a hypotonic solution, and to fix this the cell takes in water by osmosis and swells up.

-However, if the water concentration is too low outside the cell or the solution is HYPOtonic, the cell will expel water via osmosis, making them shrivel up.
+However, if the water concentration is too low outside the cell, the solution is hypertonic.
+The cell will therefore expel water by osmosis, making it shrivel up.

-Body temperature is monitored by the THERMOREGULATORY CENTRE in the HYPOTHALAMUS in the brain and has receptors that monitor blood temperature.
+Body temperature is monitored by the thermoregulatory centre in the hypothalamus of the brain, and has receptors that monitor blood temperature.

-It acts as a COORDINATION CENTRE for incoming information and outgoing responses, causing EFFECTORS like the sweat glands and muscles to perform commands to transfer energy to and from the environment.
+It acts as a coordination centre for incoming information and outgoing responses, causing effectors, such as the sweat glands and muscles, to perform commands to transfer energy to or from the environment.

-The skin is made of 3 layers called the EPIDERMIS, the DERMIS and a FATTY TISSUE LAYER, and it has its own temperature receptors, meaning the skin sends nerve impulses with skin temperature updates to the thermoregulatory centre.
+The skin is made of three layers called the epidermis, the dermis and a fatty tissue layer.
+It has its own temperature receptors, meaning that the skin sends nerve impulses with skin temperature updates to the thermoregulatory centre.

 If our blood temperature gets too hot:

-1. Our blood vessels widen in VASODILATION, making more blood pass closer to the skin and so more heat is lost.
+Our blood vessels widen in vasodilation, making more blood pass closer to the skin to ensure that more heat is lost.

-2. Also, the sweat glands in the dermis produce sweat that evaporates off the surface of the EPIdermis and takes heat energy into the environment.
+Also, the sweat glands in the dermis produce sweat that evaporates off the surface of the epidermis and transfers heat energy into the environment.

-1. VASOCONSTRICTION occurs as the blood vessels narrow, meaning less blood goes near the skin and so less heat is lost.
+Vasoconstriction occurs as the blood vessels narrow, meaning that less blood goes near the skin and so less heat is lost.

-2. We stop making sweat to conserve thermal energy
+We stop making sweat to conserve thermal energy.

-4. Hair erector muscles in the dermis receive impulses to contract to make your hair stand on end, trapping a layer of air close to the skin to insulate you.
+Hair erector muscles in the dermis receive impulses to contract to make our hair stand on end, trapping a layer of air close to the skin to insulate us.